krishnaachyuth/Interface-Memory-to-8088/README.md

 # Interface_RAM_to_8088

-This project involves system-level design and integration, creation and use of SystemVerilog interfaces, $readmemh, bus-func/onal models, FSM modeling, and using protected SystemVerilog IP
+This project involves system-level design and integration, creation and use of SystemVerilog interfaces, $readmemh, bus-functional models, FSM modeling, and using protected SystemVerilog IP